-During the Capacity and Preparatory Review (CPR) phase, the goal of the College is to demonstrate its ability to carry out its educational mission in light of the four WASC Standards [pdf] .
+During the Capacity and Preparatory Review (CPR) phase of the last review, the goal of the College was to demonstrate its ability to carry out its educational mission in light of the former four WASC Standards [pdf].
 The following excerpt from the WASC Accreditation Handbook provides a brief description of this phase of the review:

 The primary focus of the CPR is to assure that Pomona has the necessary resources, processes, structures and values to succeed in its mission, including everything from staff, physical and technical resources to committee structures, program review policies and course approval processes.
 In particular, the CPR addresses the College's capacity to assess student learning in an ongoing and systematic way.